Burnaby Room: WMC 4329

-Currently Jeremy is the Editor-and-Chief for the Journal of Engineering and Technology Management (JET-M), an international scholarly refereed research journal which aims to promote the theory and practice of technology, innovation, and engineering management (see http://ees.elsevier.com/engtec/).
+Currently Jeremy is the Editor-in-Chief for the Journal of Engineering and Technology Management (JET-M), an international scholarly refereed research journal which aims to promote the theory and practice of technology, innovation, and engineering management (see http://ees.elsevier.com/engtec/).
 He is also an editorial board member for the Journal of Business Venturing and Technovation.

 Jeremy holds an MBA and B.Sc. from Dalhousie University and a D.Phil. from SPRU, Science & Technology Policy Research, University of Sussex, where he was also a Research Fellow and Lecturer.
 Prior to joining SFU he was an associate professor with the Haskayne School of Business at the University of Calgary.

 Sustainable development innovation, stakeholder ambiguity, social impacts of innovation, entrepreneurial learning for social inclusion, sustainable supply chains and Brazilian industrial policy.
 Dr Hall currently holds a SSHRC grant exploring the impact of Brazilian poverty reduction programs on entrepreneurial dynamics, and whether they lead to productive, unproductive or destructive outcomes, and is the lead investigator for two GE3LS (Genomics, Economy, Economics, Ethics, Law and Society) Genome Canada grants investigating the commercialization of biotechnology in the forestry sector.
 He is also the Editor-in-Chief of the Journal of Engineering and Technology Management.

 Sample Journal Publications: